 THIS DATE IN HISTORY: Jan.
 25

-2014: The NHL brings outdoor hockey to a warm-weather setting for the first time when the Anaheim Ducks defeat the Los Angeles Kings 3-0 before a crowd of 54,099 at Dodger Stadium.
+2014: The NHL brings outdoor hockey to a warm-weather setting for the first time in the regular season when the Anaheim Ducks defeat the Los Angeles Kings 3-0 before a crowd of 54,099 at Dodger Stadium.

 On a pristine Southern California evening, the opening act is emceed by two Hall of Fame broadcasters: Vin Scully of the Los Angeles Dodgers and Bob Miller of the Kings.
-After that, the night belongs to the Ducks and especially goaltender Jonas Hiller, who makes 36 saves, one of them on a first-period penalty shot by Kings center Anze Kopitar.
+After that, the night belongs to the Ducks -- and especially goalie Jonas Hiller, who makes 36 saves, one of them on a first-period penalty shot by Kings center Anze Kopitar.

 "The energy was fabulous," says Ducks coach Bruce Boudreau, who's hoarse from trying to scream orders at his players over the noise made by the full house.
 "I can't even talk now because the players couldn't hear me five feet from me when I was trying to tell them who was up."

 1964: Chicago Blackhawks rookie center Phil Esposito scores his first NHL goal.
 He beats Detroit Red Wings goalie Terry Sawchuk at 16:01 of the second period during a 5-3 loss at Olympia Stadium.

 1972: Defenseman Bobby Orr sets up Esposito, his Boston Bruins teammate, for the winning goal early in the third period to lift the East Division All-Stars to a 3-2 victory against the West Division at the NHL All-Star Game in Bloomington, Minnesota.
 Orr earns the MVP award after the East rallies for the win.

 1986: Paul Coffey sets an NHL record for defensemen by getting a point in his 28th straight game.
 Coffey extends his streak with a second-period assist in the Edmonton Oilers' 5-2 victory against the Kings at Northlands Coliseum.

 1991: Brett Hull scores his 49th and 50th goals in the St. Louis Blues' 49th game, a 9-4 victory against the Red Wings at Joe Louis Arena, to become the third player in NHL history to score 50 goals in fewer than 50 games.
 Hull gets No. 49 at 18:14 of the second period.
-His 50th goal comes 1:30 into the third when he scores against rookie goaltender David Gagnon.
+His 50th goal comes 1:30 into the third when he scores against rookie goalie David Gagnon.